ventoji/gnome-app/readme.md

 <p> React is used to render components and to build the UI.
 The functions of the components are: to render list of inhabitans, to render one gnome with its personal information, header, filter, a small description for users and 404 error.
 The filter component allows to look for a gnome using this name.</p>

-<p> Finally, components are styled using SAAS to generate the CSS code and a set of unitary tests using Jest is implemented to check the basic funcionalities of the components.</p>
+<p> Finally, components are styled using SAAS to generate the CSS code and a set of unitary tests using Jest has been implemented to check the basic funcionalities of app.</p>